Anxiety and Suicide

 What forms can anxiety disorders take?

-- Intense fear of an animal, object, liquid, or situation in the absence of real danger
+- An intense fear of an animal, object, or situation, despite lack of any real danger;

 What are the effects of anxiety disorders?